NavigationContentFooter

 Enter file in which to save the key (/home/user/.ssh/id_rsa):

-It is recommended to press Enter to generate and store the SSH key to the default location.
+It is recommended to press Enter to generate and store the SSH key in the default location.

 Enter passphrase (empty for no passphrase):